Facebook logo - click to follow SImplyMeds on Facebook

 High Cholesterol

 Cholesterol is a fatty substance found in your blood and naturally produced in the liver and skeletal muscle.
-Every cell in our body uses cholesterol and some of it comes from the food we eat.
+Every cell in our body uses cholesterol, and some of it comes from the food we eat.

-What is high cholesterol and what causes it?
+What is high cholesterol, and what causes it?

 High cholesterol is when you have too much of this fatty substance in your blood.
-This can increase your risk of heart and circulatory diseases such as heart attack and stroke.
+This can increase your risk of heart and circulatory diseases such as a heart attack and stroke.

 Being overweight and having diabetes can put you at a higher risk of having high cholesterol.

 Things that cause high cholesterol you can control are eating too much saturated fat, not being active enough and having too much body fat around your middle.
-Smoking can lead to high cholesterol levels due to the build-up of tar in your arteries making it easier for cholesterol to stick to your artery walls.
+Smoking can lead to high cholesterol levels due to the build-up of tar in your arteries, making it easier for cholesterol to stick to your artery walls.

 There are some factors that cause high cholesterol that you cannot control.
 These are: getting older, ethnic background, Familial Hypercholesterolaemia (FH) – a form of cholesterol you are born with, Liver or kidney disease or hormone disorders including hypothyroidism.